Climbing in Peru: A Journey through South America

 Climbing in Vietnam: A Journey through South East Asia

 Vietnam was a major stop on our trip in South East Asia and somewhere we had looked forward to visiting for a long time.
 It certainly didn’t disappoint, we loved the country and Hữu Lũng is a very strong contender for our favourite climbing area of the entire trip.
 We began our time in Vietnam by crossing the border from Cambodia at Mộc Bài and made the long and interesting journey all the way up to the north with the excellent train line, enjoying a few stops along the way.
-While we didn’t climb in the south, we really enjoyed experiencing the different culture and landscape on our way north, Vietnam is a country of great contrast.
+Whilst we didn’t climb in the south, we really enjoyed experiencing the different culture and landscape on our way north, Vietnam is a country of great contrast.
 During our month in Vietnam we had a genuinely great time, not only was the climbing superb, the places, people and history were equally good and it was a definite highlight in every sense.

 Large limestone mogotes, covered in white limestone cliffs and green vegetation rising up steeply from the flat flooded rice fields.
 There are many of them rising up in the distance.
 They are also in the reflection of the rectangular flooded rice fields.